klever-app/klever-cash/README.md

 ## Klever Cash

+A new blockchain home for all kinds of digital assets and decentralized applications.
 A cryptocurrency for the next century.
-A new blockchain home for all kinds of digital assets and decentralized applications.

-Klever Chain builds on top of Tendermint Byzantine Fault Tolerant (BFT) consensus and the Cosmos SDK.
+Klever Blockchain builds on top of Tendermint Byzantine Fault Tolerant (BFT) consensus and the Cosmos SDK.

 ## Test Accounts